anirudh-ramesh/openapi-red/README.md

 ## Sample flow

-There is a sample flow demonstrating how to configurate the node.
+You can find a sample flow in the node red imports where you can see some examples on how to configure the node.

 ![Example](https://gitlab.com/2WeltenChris/openapi-red/raw/master/examples/examples.png?raw=true "Example Node")